gSchool/ada-CS-Fundamentals-Internship/07-algorithms/03-greedy-algorithms.md

 - If the pending amount is less than the smallest coin, return an empty list
 ```

+**Try implementing the algorithm below.
+Spend no more than 15 minutes on this**
 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->